 Cuba Weather, climate and geography

-Weather & climate
+Weather and climate

 Best time to visit

 Cuba is the largest Caribbean island, about the size of England, and the most westerly of the Greater Antilles group, lying a mere 145km (90 miles) south of Florida.
 The country also includes about 1,600 other much smaller islands, islets and cays.